15. Cooperative coroutines

 In its simplest form a coroutine is like a method object where execution may be temporarily suspended and later resumed.

 In its most general form, it is like a parallel object in the sense that a coroutine object may execute methods and thus constitute an invocation stack (stack) as described in section .
-The method activation currently being executed may suspend the whole coroutine object including the stack.
+The method object currently being executed may suspend the whole coroutine object including the stack.
 The difference is that two or more parallel objects may execute in parallel whereas at most one coroutine object at a time may be executed.
 This has the advantage that two or more coroutine objects cannot simultaneously access the same data as is the case for parallel objects.

 The scheduling of coroutine objects is called cooperative scheduling since the programmer has to be explicit about when/where a coroutine object suspends its execution and about which coroutine object to execute/resume next.